-Appropriate checks are undertaken before a new candidate is recommended to the Board for appointment as a Director.
+Thorough background checks are undertaken before a new candidate is appointed to the Board as a Director.
 This includes checks as to the person's character, experience, education, criminal record and bankruptcy history.

-The notices of meeting and explanatory notes for the 2016 Annual General Meeting of Mirvac Limited and General Meeting of Mirvac Property Trust (together, the "AGM") will contain all of the information set out in Recommendation 1.2 of the Recommendations in relation to each Director standing for re-election, including their biographical details, details of other material directorships, the Director's independence and a statement by the Board as to whether it supports their re-election.
+The notices of meeting and explanatory notes for the 2019 Annual General Meeting of Mirvac Limited and General Meeting of Mirvac Property Trust (together, the 2019 AGM) will contain all of the information set out in Recommendation 1.2 of the 3rd Edition Recommendations in relation to each Director standing for election or re-election, including their biographical details, details of other material directorships, the Director's independence and a statement by the Board as to whether it supports their election or re-election.

-b) Written agreements with Directors and senior executives
+1.3 Written agreements with Directors and senior executives

-Mirvac has written agreements in place with each current Director which sets out the terms of their appointment and includes each of the matters listed in the commentary to Recommendation 1.3 of the Recommendations (such as the time commitment envisaged, remuneration arrangements, the requirement to disclose Directors' interests and comply with key corporate policies, indemnity and insurance arrangements, and confidentiality obligations).
+Mirvac has a written agreement in place with each Director which sets out the terms of their appointment and includes each of the matters listed in the commentary to Recommendation 1.3 of the 3rd Edition Recommendations (such as the time commitment envisaged, remuneration arrangements, the requirement to disclose Directors' interests and comply with key corporate policies, indemnity and insurance arrangements, and confidentiality obligations).

-All senior executives including the CEO/MD have their position descriptions, roles and responsibilities set out in writing, either in their employment contract or as part of the performance management system.
+All senior executives, including the CEO/MD, have their position descriptions, roles and responsibilities set out in writing, either in their employment contract or as part of Mirvac's performance management system.
+Appropriate checks are conducted prior to the appointment of senior executives.

-Under the ASX Listing Rules, Mirvac is required to disclose (and has disclosed) the material terms of any employment, service or consultancy agreement it enters into with the CEO/MD and any other Director (or their related parties), or any material variation to such agreement.
+In accordance with the ASX Listing Rules, Mirvac has disclosed the material terms of any employment, service or consultancy agreement it has entered into with the CEO/MD and any other Director (or their related parties), or any material variation to such agreement.